nbnsresta/InstaParser/README.md

-# InstaPuppeteer
+# InstaParser
-A puppeteer implementation to crawl and parse Instagram images
+A simple implementation to crawl and parse Instagram images
+- Built with node

 ### TODOS
 - [ ] Integrate Express